coronalabs/corona-docs/markdown/plugin/ageRange/index.markdown

 ## Overview

-This plugin is stil in alpha but is used for getting age range and app approval for the new Apple and Google apis.
-Google and Apple are still refining these apis.
+This plugin is still in alpha but is used for getting age range and app approval for the new Apple and Google APIs.
+Google and Apple are still refining these APIs.
 This is designed to handle new state laws in Texas and other states for app permission.